ruthmoog/test-driven-development-by-example/README.md

 6. Equality for All, Redux ✅
 7. Apples and Oranges ✅
 8. Makin' Objects ✅
-9. Times We're Livin' In ⏳
+9. Times We're Livin' In ✅
+10. Interesting Times⏳